jcarley/cli/Docs.md

 ## <a id="disassociate"></a> disassociate

 ```
-Usage: catalyze disassociate
+Usage: catalyze disassociate ENV_ALIAS

 Remove the association with an environment

+Arguments:
+  ENV_ALIAS=""   The alias of an already associated environment to disassociate
 ```

-`disassociate` must be run from within an associated git repo.
+`disassociate` does not have to be run from within a git repo.
 Disassociate removes the environment from your list of associated environments but **does not** remove the catalyze git remote on the git repo.
 Here is a sample command

 ```
-catalyze disassociate
+catalyze disassociate myprod
 ```

 ## <a id="environments"></a> environments